stanford-futuredata/dawn-bench-entries/README.md

   94% or greater, as outlined above.
 Multiply the time taken (in hours) by the cost of the instance per hour, to obtain the total cost of training the model

+Including cost is optional and will only be calculated if the `costPerHour` field is included in the JSON file.
+Submissions that only aim for time aren't restricted to public cloud infrastructure.

 ### JSON Format

 Results for the CIFAR10 training tasks can be reported using a JSON file with the following fields,